 Clara is co-convener of a research group on the role of emotions in IR, along with Naomi Head (Glasgow) and Amanda Beattie (Aston).
 She is also a research fellow at the Centre for International Public Policy (CIPP) at Royal Holloway and a research associate at the University of Cambridge (POLIS).

-At LSBU, Clara is the lecturer and coordinator of two modules, Introduction to International Relations (DSS_4_IIR1) and Introduction to International Relations Theory (DSS_4_IIRT1).
+Clara is the Course Director for the International Relations programme and teaches Introduction to International Relations (DSS_4_IIR1) and International Relations Theory (DSS_4_IIRT1).

-She has taught a number of courses in International Relations at the University of St Andrews (Intro to IR), Edinburgh (US Foreign Policy) and Royal Holloway (Non-state violence, Defence and US Foreign Policy).
+She has previously taught a number of courses in International Relations at the University of St Andrews, the University of Edinburgh and Royal Holloway (London).

 Clara thoroughly enjoys teaching and building a strong relationship with her students.
 Her philosophy of teaching relies on developing a critical approach to IR by turning the subject ‘on its head’ from the second half of the term.

 She was awarded ‘best teacher in improving the life of students’ at Royal Holloway in 2017.